-At the end of our exploration we shall, I think, find that worship is after all possible for a community of faith belonging to the world of the 'seventies'.
+At the end of our exploration we shall, I think, find that worship is after all possible for a community of faith belonging to the world of the 1970s.
 Our experience of faith and worship will in part be discontinuous.
-For the sake of mankind, we must never let it become totally discontinuous from the world in which we live - be that a world of aborigines or of pop-culture.
-We must strive with all our nerve to fit authentic christian worship into the culture which provides the context for the rest of our living and relating.
-This is happening in the former mission territories; the lesson of the chinese rites has at last been learnt.
-The wide-spread interest aroused by rock operas like Jesus Christ Super Star and Godspell may turn out to have equal significance for our liturgy in the West,
+For the sake of mankind, we must never let it become totally discontinuous from the world in which we live-be that a world of aborigines or of pop-culture.
+We must strive with all our nerve to fit authentic Christian worship into the culture that provides the context for the rest of our living and relating.
+This is happening in the former mission territories; the lesson of the Chinese rites has at last been learnt.
+The widespread interest aroused by rock operas such as Jesus Christ Superstar and Godspell may turn out to have equal significance for our liturgy in the West.

-It would be cherishing an illusion if one were to end on a note of facile optimism, as though the advent of Gospel Rock had solved all problems.
-For one thing, many christians will not be helped at all by worship in this idiom.
-More important, all christians, whatever the idiom in which their worship is clothed, must come to terms with a certain discontinuity.
-For worship, even when it most illuminates the meaning of mankind, and relates the sacrifice of our everyday activity to the one sacrifice of Christ, is nevertheless not quite the same as ordinary life.
+It would be cherishing an illusion if one were to end on a note of facile optimism, as though the advent of gospel rock had solved all problems.
+For one thing, many Christians will not be helped at all by worship in this idiom.
+More importantly, all Christians, whatever the idiom in which their worship is clothed, must come to terms with a certain discontinuity.
+For worship, even when it most illuminates the meaning of mankind and relates the sacrifice of our everyday activity to the one sacrifice of Christ, is nevertheless not quite the same as ordinary life.
 We will always experience something of a cultural discontinuity as we enter a church, or begin a mass, even without vestments.
 We cannot altogether eliminate this, nor should we want to.
-For provided it is not too great, this 'disparityin-continuity' between liturgy and life has a message.
-It serves precisely to put us in the proper dispositions of mind and body. to remind us that we are once more about to enter into explicit communication with God.
+For provided it is not too great, this 'disparity-in-continuity' between liturgy and life has a message.
+It serves precisely to put us in the proper dispositions of mind and body, to remind us that we are once more about to enter into explicit communication with God.